qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

 Our UI components are acting as a [Mediator](https://en.wikipedia.org/wiki/Mediator_pattern) between our domain code and `VueI18N`.
-We followed the Hexagonal Architecture principle of keeping frameworks outside, preventing `VueI18N` dependencies on in our domain code, but now our UI components are getting messy.
+We followed the Hexagonal Architecture principle of keeping frameworks outside, preventing `VueI18N` dependencies in our domain code, but now our UI components are getting messy.

-> Survey language is a cross cutting concern in this application, we cannot isolate it completely.
+> Survey language is a cross cutting concern in this application.
+We cannot isolate it completely.
 Both front end and back-end will have knowledge of survey language.
 > **The question is not how to remove this knowledge as much as possible, but rather how to minimize what each part _really_ needs to know to do its job.**
-> In the back-end, we know the language of a diagnostic session and we select an appropriate survey translation based on that.
-We also select the correct translation for invitation emails, but there is no other language-based logic.
+> In the back-end, we know the language of a diagnostic session and we select an appropriate survey translation.
+We also select a translation for invitation emails, but there is no other language-based logic.

-Reflecting on what we created, we concluded that we are missing a domain concept and an adapter in the front end. `VueI18N` is quite closely related to Vue.js based UI components, but the concept of available languages and a current language is a concern of its own.
+Reflecting on what we created, we concluded that we missed a domain concept and an adapter in the front end. `VueI18N` is quite closely related to Vue.js based UI components, but the concept of available languages and a current language is a concern of its own.
 Hence we introduced a **Language Store**